 Enjoy Your Trip!

 Flying with young children can be manageable with the proper planning.
+For additional information, I recommend parents visit the TSA traveling with children website.
 Being prepared for anything that may come your way is the best advice for safe and healthy travel with young kids.